kennethormandy/word-o-mat/README.md

 # word-o-mat

 Looking for words that contain _q_ but not _u_?
 Or French words that use an _a_, a _g_?
 Generate a list of words, based on your specific requirements, for type specimens, type sketching, spacing, and more.
-This is an npm module based on [Nina Stössinger’s amazing RoboFont extension](https://github.com/ninastoessinger/word-o-mat).
+This is a library for Node.js based on [Nina Stössinger’s amazing RoboFont extension](https://github.com/ninastoessinger/word-o-mat).

 ## Getting started